BIGCS-Lab/phimtools/README.md

 ------------

-`phimtools` is a phasing and imputation tools for NGS data, which is the main core of imputation server: <https://imputation.cngb.org/>.
+`phimtools` is a phasing and imputation tools for NGS data, which is the main core of imputation server.
 You can use phimtools as your own imputation pipeline in your local Linux cluster.

 Quick start
 -----------